These instructions are provided to help you complete the data entry form and to explain the purpose of the questions.

 We will then include a statement on your CAS (Confirmation of Acceptance for Studies) for your visa confirming that you have met the minimum UK Home Office requirement.

-Before completing and signing the declaration, you will need to fill out Appendix A. Only Section 6 is mandatory.
+Before completing and signing the declaration, you will be asked for some additional information.
+Only the criminal convictions question is mandatory.

 The University of Oxford embraces diversity and seeks to achieve equity in the experience, progression and achievement of all our students.
 We collect personal data from applicants and current students so that we can assess the impact of our policies and practices on people from different equality groups and put in place appropriate provision and support for all students.
 We recognise that these are sensitive questions, but hope you will feel able to provide this information, in confidence, to support our efforts to create a more inclusive, diverse and equitable Oxford.
 If you do not wish to share this information, please select the option ‘prefer not to say.’
 The Equality and Diversity Unit's website provides more information about equality at Oxford.